Sergey Biryuzov: Cold War

 After these commands, Biryuzov was made the Head of the Soviet Military Mission in Bulgaria, a position he held until May 1946, when he became deputy commander-in-chief of the Ground Forces for combat training.
 Between June 1947 and April 1953, he commanded the Primorsky Military District, then became first deputy commander-in-chief of the Far Eastern Military District when the Primorsky Military District was merged into the latter.
 Two months later, Biryuzov was sent west to become commander-in-chief of the Central Group of Forces.
 He assumed a series of senior positions in the Soviet Air Defense Forces beginning in May 1954 when he became first deputy commander-in-chief of the forces.
 On March 11, 1955, Biryuzov was given the rank of Marshal of the Soviet Union.
 Between April 1955 and April 1962, Biryuzov was the Commander in Chief of the Soviet Air Defense Forces.
 After nearly a year as Commander in Chief of the Strategic Missile Force, he was made the Chief of the General Staff in March 1963.

 Death

-On October 19, 1964, Biryuzov and 32 others were killed when their Ilyushin Il-18 crashed against mount Avala near Belgrade.
+On October 19, 1964, Biryuzov and 32 others were killed when their Ilyushin Il-18 crashed against Mount Avala near Belgrade.
+They were en route to the celebration of the 20th anniversary of Belgrade's liberation.
+President Josip Broz Tito posthumously awarded Biryuzov (who participated in the liberation of Yugoslavia and subsequently died there) the Order of the People's Hero.
 The urn containing his ashes is buried in the Kremlin.